High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Inference with parallel runs of stochastic algorithms

-where $\nabla f(x_{i-1}^{(k)}, \xi_{i}^{(k)} )$ is the derivative of the objective function $f$ with respect to the first variable, and step size is usually chosen as $\eta_{i} = \eta \times i^{-\beta}$ for some $\beta\in (0.5, 1]$.
 If we seek output for estimation or inference at the $n$-th step (with $N = nK$ total samples), we can aggregate the results from the $K$ machines by averaging the estimates or predictions.
 Specifically, we define the parallel average of the $K$ sequences as

-In a practical online setting, sequential data $\{\xi_{i}\}_{i=1, 2, ...}$ can be distributed across $K$ different machines, with $\xi_{i}^{(k)} = \xi_{k+K(i-1)}$.
+In a practical online setting, sequential data $\{\xi_{i}\}_{i=1, 2, \ldots}$ can be distributed across $K$ different machines, with $\xi_{i}^{(k)} = \xi_{k+K(i-1)}$.
 Alternatively, in an offline setting, the dataset can be randomly divided into $K$ batches.
-Note that when the initialization $\hat{x}_{0}^{(k)}$ is the same for all $k = 1, \ldots, K$, the output from $K$ sequences $\hat{x}_{i}^{(k)} $, $k= 1, \ldots, K$, will be independent and identically distributed (i.i.d.), given that the data components $\xi_{i}^{(k)}$ are i.i.d..
+Note that when the initialization $\hat{x}_{0}^{(k)}$ is the same for all $k = 1, \ldots, K$, the output from $K$ sequences $\hat{x}_{i}^{(k)} $, $k= 1, \ldots, K$, will be independent and identically distributed (i.i.d.), given that the data components $\xi_{i}^{(k)}$ are i.i.d.

 Note that, unlike local/federated SGD as discussed in~\cite{yu2019parallel, li2022statistical, woodworth2020local}, we do not communicate local solutions/gradients to obtain a common averaged iterate for parallel runs at intermediate iterations.
-Our method is more akin to model averaging, often referred to as one-shot averaging \cite{zinkevich2010parallelized}.
+Our method is more akin to model averaging, often referred to as one-shot averaging \citep{zinkevich2010parallelized}.
 On one hand, model averaging without communication costs can still achieve good convergence when $K$ is small or moderate.
-On the other hand, it ensures the $K$ sequences are i.i.d.~and enables us to construct a asymptotically pivotal $t$-statistic and demonstrate strong convergence in a later section.
+On the other hand, it ensures the $K$ sequences are i.i.d.~and enables us to construct an asymptotically pivotal $t$-statistic and demonstrate strong convergence in a later section.
 Additionally, the straightforward parallel running and model averaging make it easier to apply to different stochastic algorithms.
-In some cases, local updates with more frequent periodic averaging would improve statistical efficiency of the algorithm and communication costs may not be a problem.
+In some cases, local updates with more frequent periodic averaging would improve the statistical efficiency of the algorithm and communication costs may not be a problem.
 The inference procedure may still hold with refined proof.
 However, discussing the difference between vanilla SGD, parallel SGD and local SGD is beyond the scope of this paper.